promised-ai/lace/lace/README.md

 ### Build from Source

-To build braid and its documentation from source, you may do the following:
+To build lace and its documentation from source, you may do the following:

-In the root directory, build `braid`
+In the root directory, build `lace`

 ```bash
 $ cargo build --release